 RNA sequencing enables analysis of potential regulatory differences between the two haplotypes of an individual.
 We analyzed allele-specific expression (ASE) – imbalance between the two heterozygous alleles – as well as allele-specific transcript structure (ASTS), which is a de novo approach that captures differences in the exonic distribution of reads from the two haplotypes (Fig S2, S25, S25, S26, Supplementary Methods).
 In our dataset, we analyzed ASE and ASTS in a median of 8,420 and 2,135 sites per individual, respectively, of which 6.5% and 5.6% have a significant signal (p<0.005) of allelic difference.
 The substantial overlap of ASE and ASTS signals (Fig 3a, see also S31d) indicates that ASE is actually often driven by transcript structure variation rather than different overall expression levels of the two haplotypes.
 The vast majority of significant ASE (Fig. 3b) and ASTS (Fig. S27) events are rare in the population, and show a clear population structure (S28-S29).

 In order to quantify how well ASE effects capture genetic regulatory variation (as opposed to direct loss-of-function effects, Fig. S30), we developed a novel approach to map cis-regulatory variants (rSNPs) underlying ASE signals.
 Here, we measure concordance between allelic ratios over an aseSNP, and the genotypes of putative rSNPs (prSNPs) in the cis-regulatory region (100kb window from TSS): a heterozygote for a true rSNP is expected to have large deviation of the null allelic ratio of 0.5, whereas a homozygote should have a ratio close to 0.5 (see Supplementary Methods, Fig. S2, S31).
 Based on this principle, we calculated a concordance score for aseSNPs–prSNP pairs after applying stringent filters for ASE data to maximize power (read coverage sampled to 30 in >=80 individuals of which >1 with significant ASE), and for each pair an empirical p-value was calculated by permuting prSNP genotype status up to 1000 times.
-The results show a clear enrichment of low p-values (pi1=0.16, Fig. S32a), and assigning the prSNPs with no higher permuted values as likely rSNPs (empirical p<0.01 to p<0.001) gives us a total of 224,640 rSNPs out of the 3,044,486 tested (7.4%, Table S6), with clustering close to TSS as expected for true cis-regulatory variants{Stranger, 2007 #11} (Fig. S32c). eQTL variants are highly enriched in low prSNP p-values, thus independently replicating the majority of tested eQTL signals (pi1 = 0.55; Fig 3c).
+The results show a clear enrichment of low p-values (pi1=0.16, Fig. S32a), and assigning the prSNPs with empirical p<0.01 to p<0.001 as likely rSNPs gives a total of 224,640 rSNPs out of the 3,044,486 tested (7.4%, Table S6), with clustering close to TSS as expected for true cis-regulatory variants{Stranger, 2007 #11} (Fig. S32c). eQTL variants are highly enriched in low prSNP p-values, thus independently replicating the majority of tested eQTL signals (pi1 = 0.55; Fig 3c).
 Of the 5,479 analyzed aseSNPs, 5,216 (95%) had more observed rSNPs than expected, and this signal as well as the TSS enrichment remain even after excluding eQTL genes (Table S6, Fig S32).
 Together, these results suggest that the vast majority of allele-specific expression is likely to be genetically driven, and that ASE-based approaches can capture also additional effects not seen in eQTL analysis.
 ASE analysis, with its measurement of regulatory effects within an individual rather than quantitatively in a population, may provide a powerful approach for identifying low-frequency regulatory variants in future studies with bigger sample sizes or family-based study designs.

 Interpretation of loss-of-function variation